 There are no restrictions on payments abroad or repatriation of capital by foreign investors.
 However, any transfer of foreign exchange to and from abroad by such person is subject to the reporting obligation to Bank Indonesia as regulated by Bank Indonesia regulations concerning the monitoring of the flow of foreign exchange activities and the reporting of foreign exchange activities other than offshore loans, as may be amended from time to time.
-Certain transactions of Rupiah have been restricted by the Bank Indonesia Regulation on the Restrictions on Rupiah Transactions and Foreign Currency Credit Offered by Banks, as may be amended from time to time.
+Certain transactions of Indonesian rupiah have been restricted by the Bank Indonesia Regulation on the Money Market and Foreign Exchange Market, as may be amended from time to time, and its implementing regulation.
 Violation of these regulations is subject to administrative sanctions.